oSoc18/SmartFlanders-blog/_posts/2018-7-12-Missing-URI.md

 ### What are URIs?

-URI (Uniform Resource Locator) is way to indicate the location of a resource.
+URI (Uniform Resource Identificator) is way to indicate the location of a resource.
 A resource can be anything:

 - A person
 - A door
+- A plant
+- An elevator
 - ...

+Basically, an URI identifies something you can touch in the real world.
+It's likes the social security number on your eID.
+You read more about URIs [here](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier).

 URIs are splitted up in several parts.
 You can only generate unique URIs since only one person of organisation has access to each part of the URI.